SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 It is especially true after the dot-com and subprime crises when investors took the hard way to realize that parameter estimations are not as reliable as once thought.
 In facing of questions like "what if we cannot reliably forecast expected return, correlation, or volatility?", risk-centric portfolio construction techniques that rely less on estimation, such as risk-weighted, risk parity, and maximum diversification, were created.

 Hallerbach(2015) introduced a nice decision pyramid of portfolio construction, which links these portfolio construction methods with increasing input estimation requirements and difficulties.
-The pyramid starts from a scenario where nothing can be predicted, up to a situation where both mean and variance are well understood.
+The pyramid starts from a scenario where nothing can be predicted reliably, up to a situation where both mean and variance are well understood.

-The choice among these portfolio construction methods then depends on how confident are we in our forecasts.
+The choice among these portfolio construction methods then depends on how confident we are in our forecasts.
 On one hand, the more reliable information we can feed into the portfolio construction process, the better performance we can expect from the portfolio.
 While on the other hand, poor estimation often have a detrimental negative impact on the portfolio.

 In this blog post, I will try to delve into portfolio construction methods along Hallerbach's decision pyramid.
 The objective is to gain some intuitive understanding of each method by examining their marginal conditions and aligning them with the mean variance efficient portfolio and each other.